ldci/redCV/README.md

 For Windows and macOS.
-Due to the excellent work of Regis
-Available for Linux now with GTK backend.
+Due to the excellent work of Regis available for Linux now with GTK backend.

 ### You need the lastest Red master version.

-Developped under macOS 10.14
+Developped under macOS 32-bit

 Tested with macOS, Windows XP and Windows 10.